McSinyx/comp/README.rst

 comp - Curses Omni Media Player
 ===============================

-**comp** is a mpv front-end using curses.
-It has basic media player functions and can to extract playlists from multiple sources such as media sites supported by youtube-dl, local and direct URL to video/audio and its own JSON playlist format.
+**comp** is a `mpv <https://github.com/mpv-player/mpv>`_ front-end using curses.
+It has basic media player functions and can to extract playlists from multiple sources such as media sites supported by `youtube-dl
+<https://github.com/rg3/youtube-dl>`_, local and direct URL to video/audio and
+its own JSON playlist format.

 .. image:: https://github.com/McSinyx/comp/raw/master/doc/screenshot.png